smaclell/smaclell.github.io/_drafts/embrace-change.md

 		alt="A graph of my linked in profile getting tonnes of traffic." width="480"
 		src="{{ site.url }}/images/linkedin-traffic.png" />
+	<figcaption>Suddenly leaving a company does wonders for your LinkedIn profile.</figcaption>
 </figure>

 Finding potential jobs in Kitchener-Waterloo is also extremely easy thanks to services through Communitech.
-They run an active [job board][tech-jobs] which has hundreds of fantastics postings available.
+They run an active [job board][tech-jobs] which has hundreds of fantastic postings available.
 I found many interesting companies with a diverse range of sizes and needs.

 A number of recruiters reached out with various opportunities.
 While I did